Atlas Architect

 - 0 % negative mentions

-Users note that the humor in the game often arises from the quirky visual outcomes when tiles are misaligned, leading to amusing and unexpected scenarios.
+The humor in the game often arises from the quirky visual outcomes when tiles are misaligned, leading to amusing and unexpected scenarios.
+This playful element adds a lighthearted touch to the gameplay experience.

 “If things aren't aligned either on an even level or on a slope, there's a good chance the tiles are going to look funny.”